Key Takeaway

 What Is Sermorelin?

 Sermorelin acetate is a synthetic peptide made up of 29 amino acids.
-It is a truncated analog of growth hormone-releasing hormone (GHRH), meaning it replicates the active portion of the natural hormone your hypothalamus produces to signal your pituitary gland.
+It's a truncated analog of growth hormone-releasing hormone (GHRH), meaning it replicates the active portion of the natural hormone your hypothalamus produces to signal your pituitary gland.
 When injected, Sermorelin binds to GHRH receptors on the pituitary, triggering the release of your body's own growth hormone (GH).

 A Brief History

 Sermorelin was originally FDA-approved under the brand name Geref for diagnosing growth hormone deficiency and treating GH-deficient children.
 The manufacturer voluntarily withdrew it from the market for commercial reasons, not due to safety concerns.
-Today, Sermorelin is widely available through compounding pharmacies and prescribed off-label for adults seeking the benefits of optimized growth hormone levels.
+Today, Sermorelin is widely available through compounding pharmacies and prescribed off-label for adults seeking the benefits of improved growth hormone levels.

 Who Is Sermorelin For?